RJSSUE/TS/_posts/2008-11-11-Forever-&-Always.md

 And then you feel so low you can't feel nothing at all

-And you flashback to when he said, "forever and always"
+You flashback to when he said, "Forever and always"

 Oh, and it rains in your bedroom